As an Amazon Associate I earn from qualifying purchases.

 Introduction to Earl Grey

 Earl Grey has existed in the UK since at least the 1820s, but it may have existed in Asia before that time.

 There is a tale which states that Charles, 2nd Earl Grey was gifted a box of earl grey tea after a member of his crew saved a Chinese mandarin’s son.
 However, this account is disputed because there is no evidence Charles Grey ever went to China.

-It is more likely scenario is that a British envoy brought the tea back from China, eventually being discovered by tea houses which tried to market it.
+A more likely scenario is that a British envoy brought the tea back from China, eventually being discovered by tea houses which then proceeded to market it.

 If you’re looking for a good and relatively inexpensive earl grey tea, we recommend Taylors of Harrogate Earl Grey tea.